 In accordance with 40 CFR §§1501.7, 1503, and 1506.6, the USACE initiated public involvement and agency scoping activities to solicit input on the 2018 Master Plan revision process, as well as identify reclassification proposals, and identify significant issues related to the Proposed Action.
 The USACE began its public involvement process with a public scoping meeting to provide an avenue for public and agency stakeholders to ask questions and provide comments.
-There were 3 public scoping meetings, first one was held on 25 April 2017 in Jefferson, Texas, the second one was held on 27 April 2017 in Longview, TX and the third one was held on 16 May 2017 in Jefferson, Texas.
-The Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications prior to the public scoping meetings.
-A fourth public meeting will be held on July 10, 2018 in Jefferson, TX and July 11, 2018 in Longview, TX.
-These meetings introduced the public to the Draft Master Plan and EA and to begin the 30-day public review period of the Draft Master Plan and EA.
-As with the first public meeting, USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications.
-Appendix A includes the ads published in the local newspaper, The Notice of Availability, and the agency and stakeholders distribution list.
+There were 3 public scoping meetings, the first one was held on 25 April 2017 in Jefferson, Texas, the second one was held on 27 April 2017 in Longview, TX and the third one was held on 16 May 2017 in Jefferson, Texas.
+The Fort Worth District, placed advertisements on the USACE webpage, provided news releases to media prior to the public scoping meetings.
+The fourth and fifth public meetings wereheld on July 10, 2018 in Jefferson, TX and July 11, 2018 in Longview, TX.
+These meetings introduced the public to the Draft Master Plan and EA and began the 30-day public review period of the Draft Master Plan and EA.
+For the fourth and fifth public meetings, USACE, Fort Worth District, placed advertisements on the USACE webpage, provided news releases for media, and placed printed publications in local media.
+Attachment A includes the ads published in the local newspaper, USACE News Releases, The Notice of Availability, comments received from agencies, and the agency and stakeholders distribution list.
 The EA was coordinated with agencies having legislative and administrative responsibilities for environmental protection.
-A copy of the correspondence from the agencies that provided comments and planning assistance for preparation of the EA is also included in Appendix A. Please refer to Section 7.1 of the 2018 Master Plan for a summary of comments received at the public meetings.
+Please refer to Section 7.1 of the 2018 Master Plan for a summary of comments received at the public meetings.